Last Updated on

 Grammarly is another hugely popular online grammar, spelling and punctuation platform.
 Employees and entrepreneurs across the globe love it!

 Launched back in 2009, they now have offices in San Francisco, New York, and Kyiv.
-Their proofreading tools check against more than 250 grammar rules!
+Their proofreading software checks against more than 250 grammar rules!

 At the time of writing, Grammarly boasts more than 15 million subscribers and works across emails, documents, and even social media posts.